Violeta-de-Anca/Toxicology_IBG_UU/README.md

 EtOH=(0.481*<dilution factor>)/(6.22*1)
-+ Then we are going to calculate the volume that was administered in L vol_EtOH= (<volume of ethanol administered>*<transformation to L>) volume_of_distribution.IV.4mp=((EtOH*vol_EtOH)/dataset.<group where we can find the Css>$concentration[<timepoint you think is correct>])/<mass of the rats>
++ Then we are going to calculate the volume that was administered in L vol_EtOH= (<volume of ethanol administered>*<transformation to L>)
+@@ Lastly let's calculate the volume of distribution @@ volume_of_distribution.IV.4mp=((EtOH*vol_EtOH)/dataset.<group where we can find the Css>$concentration[<timepoint you think is correct>])/<mass of the rats>
 ```

+##### Body burden as a function of time

+The body burden of a substance is said to be the amount of the substance in the human body.
+With the volume of distribution we can calculate the body burden as a function of time.
+The body burden is calculated in mmol/kg, the formula is:

+$$
+Db = \text{Vd} \times \text{C}
+$$

+Where Db is body burden, Vd is the distribution of volume and the C is the concentration of ethanol each time we measured it.